-What are hashtags?
+What are hashtags on Instagram?

-More than a striking 90% of my audience don’t follow me.
-Why?
-Because a while back my posts started ranking in the Top and Recent sections in the hashtag browser on Instagram.
+More than a striking 90% of my audience don’t follow me, so how did so many people view my post on Instagram if it wasn’t even promoted?
+This may seem a bit baffling at first glance.
+The answer is rather quite simple.
+A while back, my posts started ranking in the Top and Recent sections in the hashtag browser on Instagram.
 First I could see myself there only once in a while.
 Now I rank there regularly.
-And that’s your goal, that’s where you want to rank.

-One thing you should avoid doing is aiming for the obvious ones, e.g. #love #passion #sport and so on.
-They are just too general and it’s super hard to rank among them.
-When you use the hashtag browser, you can see exactly how many posts are tagged with a specific hashtag:
+One thing you should avoid doing is aiming for the most popular hashtags, e.g. #love #passion #sport and so on.
+They are simply too broad and it’s super difficult to rank high among them.
+Instagram’s algorithm isn’t gonna cut you any slack with that.

 How many hashtags should you use?

-The more you use, the better.
-However, there is indeed a limit of 30 hashtags.
-If you post 30 or more, your account may appear on Instagram’s radar.
-That’s no good.
-You can have your post deleted or even your whole account.
-I say you should post at least 20 hashtags for good measure.
-28 is perfect as your content flies just below the infamous Instagram radar.
+If you add 30 hashtags or more to a post, your account can appear on Instagram’s radar, and that can be troublesome.
+You can have your post deleted, or worse yet – your entire Instagram account.
+I recommend applying at least 20 hashtags for good measure.
+28 is perfect as your content flies just below that infamous Instagram radar.

-Let’s keep the caption clean
+Keep the caption clean

-This one is mainly for UX purposes.
-A lot of people place hashtags in the caption of their content.
-It looks a little messy and can be distracting.
-There is an alternative for it – you can put hashtags in the comments section right after you upload your stuff.
+This tip is mainly for UX purposes.
+Many Instagram users place hashtags in the caption of their content.
+It looks a little sloppy and can be distracting.
+Thankfully, there is an alternative for it – you can put hashtags in the comments section right after you upload your stuff.

 Monitor your hashtag performance

-You can set any period of time from which you wish to analyze your hashtag performance.
+You can analyze the hashtags used on your account from any custom timeframe.
 Basically, their overall performance can be seen inside the so-called “hashtag cloud”:

-Content is king
+Content is still king